B2944/Frog-EC-Conversion/README.md

    ![spacer](https://github.com/user-attachments/assets/d952f776-e6ce-4dbc-87da-03020e05d7bc)

 This method makes use of a threaded standoff to secure the plate and pcb together using 2 screws, one from above the plate and one below the pcb, the benefit of this is that you can use softer plates like POM or PC which can not be easily threaded.
 A standoff 4mm standoff is required in order to fit them in between the switch housing without clearance issues.
 This method makes use of more hardware, but also reduces plate manu costs as you now only require a simple laser cut plate.
-(Change info to M1.6 screws and standoffs once I test.
-Need to change plate holes to 2.5 or something smaller to accomadate this) (PCB hole is 2.5mm so its fine)
+(Change info to M1.6 screws and standoffs once I test. **This will require plate holes to be adjusted for smaller screws as M2.5 screws have clearance issues inbetween the housings.

  - For this method you will need:
-   - M2.5 Threaded Standoff spacers
+   - Threaded Standoff spacers
-   - M2.5 Waferhead Screws 3mm and 4mm (3mm through plate, 4mm through pcb)
+   - Waferhead Screws 3mm and 4mm (3mm through plate, 4mm through pcb)

 5. Get a plate laser cut then place 10mm M2.5 Waferhead screws through the top of the plate through to the PCB, then tighten some low profile M2.5 nuts on the back of the PCB.
 - This method is ideal as aluminium threads can be weak so it avoids the risk of stripping the expensive plate.